ManuelMBaumann/traffic_flow_project/README.md

-Student Project Numerical Analysis 1
+Student Project in Numerical Analysis 1
 ====================================

 This task deals with simplified 1D traffic flow modeled by the non-linear Burgers' equation.
 It is designed for a 1-month project work for students of Numerical Analysis 1 at TU Delft.
 The course is based on this [text book].